5 Ways To Feed Babies Bananas

 Unripe bananas also contain tannins, a type of naturally occurring plant chemical, which have been associated with constipation.

-However, if your baby is already constipated, it might be a good idea to give bananas a miss until the constipation has resolved.
-The resistant starch content and the tannin content both decrease as bananas ripen, so it may also be best to serve your baby ripe bananas if you’re concerned about constipation.
+The resistant starch and tannin content both decrease as bananas ripen, so it may also be best to serve your baby ripe bananas if you’re concerned about constipation.

 Can a baby be allergic to bananas?